koard/DukeFarm-Backend/api-specs.md

   - `pelletFoodCost`: Total pellet food cost in baht
   - `freshFoodCost`: Total fresh food cost in baht
   - `monthlyFeedingData`: Array of 12 months of feeding data (Jan-Dec, rotated from current month)
+- **GROWOUT Dashboard API** - Complete implementation with same extended metrics as NURSERY_LARGE
+  - Identical structure and features to NURSERY_LARGE dashboard
+  - Optimized for market-size fish production stage
-- 7-day feeding plan with same weather integration as NURSERY_SMALL
+- 7-day feeding plan with same weather integration as NURSERY_SMALL for both new farm types
 - Mock data generators for fish weight and costs (with TODO comments for database integration)

 **Technical:**